 Skills & Qualifications:

-- Required a satisfactory result of Vulnerable Sector Police Record Check is a requirement of this position.
+- A satisfactory result of Vulnerable Sector Police Record Check is a requirement of this position.

 Qualified applicants may apply with a resume and cover letter to email@example.com